vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 - `unit: Unit`: the user defined preferred unit to view the account with.
 It's initialized to `currency.units[0]`
 - `operationsCount: number` gives the total number of operations this account contains.
 This field exists because the `operations` array is not guaranteed to be complete
 - `operations: Operation[]`: an array of operations sorted from the most recent to the oldest one.
 It might be partial, containing only the last N operations but can be paginated on
-- `pendingOperations: Operation[]`: like `operations` but only for _optimistic updates_ of operations resulting from transactions that were just performed and not yet confirmed
+- `pendingOperations: Operation[]`: like `operations` but only for <i>optimistic updates</i> of operations resulting from transactions that were just performed and not yet confirmed
 - `lastSyncDate: Date`: the date of the last time a synchronisation was performed
 - `subAccounts?: SubAccount[]`: an optional field that is defined for accounts that can contain children accounts.
 This is for instance used for tokens and Tezos originated accounts
 - `balanceHistory?: BalanceHistoryMap`: a cache that contains the historical datapoints of the balance in different ranges of time.
 It might not be present in Account and in that case, a fallback JS implementation will be used to calculate this from the operations array